cloudfoundry/uaa/docs/UAA-Audit.rst

     - Happens: When a user successfully authenticates with MFA
     - Data Recorded: User ID, Username and MFA type (e.g. google-authenticator)

+* MfaAuthenticationFailure
+    - Happens: When a user enters an incorrect code for MFA
+    - Data Recorded: User ID, Username and MFA type (e.g. google-authenticator)

 Scim Administration Events
 ==============================================================